openhab/openhab-docs/developers/guidelines.md

 This means in detail:

 * `error` logging should only be used
-  - to inform the user that something is tremendously wrong in his setup, the system cannot function normally anymore, and there is a need for immediate action.
+  - to inform the user that something is tremendously wrong in the setup, the system cannot function normally anymore, and there is a need for immediate action.
   - in case some code fails irrecoverably and the user should report it as a severe bug.

 * `warn` logging should only be used
-  - to inform the user that something seems to be wrong in his overall setup, but the system can nonetheless function as normal,
+  - to inform the user that something seems to be wrong in the overall setup, but the system can nonetheless function as normal,
   - in recoverable situations when a section of code that is not accessed under normal operating conditions is reached.

 * `info` logging should be used sparsely.